 Atlanta.
-We fly in private, but Hartsfield is close to Buckhead, we are taxied to the executive jet area, skipping the TSA and baggage claim.
+We fly in private, but Hartsfield is close to Buckhead, we are taxied to the executive jet area.
 The target lives in Sandy Springs, just north of Atlanta, population just over a hundred thousand.
 It’s wealthy, upscale apartments and McMansions with fat mortgages.

 Zoe C, “Check in is at three, we can cruise past his place of business and his home.”